DevExpress/testcafe-vue-selectors/README.md

 </script>
 ```

-To get the root Vue instance, use the VueSelector constructor without parameters.
+To get the root Vue node, use the VueSelector constructor without parameters.

 ```js
 import VueSelector from 'testcafe-vue-selectors';